sabhinav3/event_app/README.md

 ## Features

-SOZO mainly focuses on :
+ATA Conference App mainly focuses on :
-- The people will be the first responders.
+- The people will have well organised and simpler user-flow to find the events.
-- The Auothorities and locals are the first one to save lifes .
+- The registered users will have an access to rate each events individually.
-- Access location and save people.
+- Authorities will get the access to the registration details and the average rating for each event.
-- Many Articles to educate people about safety & health.
+- Information & complete detail about the event and access to the resources by the ATA Organisation.